quyify/dotfiles-old-2022/README.md

 ```
 ./install.sh
 ```
-👆 That will
+👆 That will:
-1. Nix if not already installed
+1. Install Nix if not already installed
 2. Install Quy's commonly used packages (zsh, neovim, tmux, lazygit, etc)
 3. Put symlinks for various dotfile configurations into  ~/
 4. Reload the shell (zsh)